 - If you are involved in too many organizations (including enterprise) or a leadership position that takes away time and hurts your grades; cut involvement back, limit your hours, or postpone participation.

 - Are your expectations of the time commitments you expect from yourself realistic – especially also considering instructors’ expectations of you?

 - It is perfectly OK to graduate in 4.5 or 5 years.
 How you perform and what you learn matters most, not how long it takes to earn your degree.
 Employers typically don’t care how long it takes you to earn your degree.

 - Attend all your classes.

-- Research at the University of Michigan states that the most important factor for success in college is class attendance.
+- One of the most important factors for success in college is class attendance.

 - Don’t skip a class to catch up on sleep or to catch up in another class.
-This time is where you learn what you need to know in order to be successful on quizzes, homework, and tests, and where you should be achieving a deeper understanding of the course material.
-Feeling the “need” to skip class for these other considerations is an indication of overall poor time management.
+This time is where you begin to learn what you need to know in order to be successful on quizzes, homework, and tests, and where you should be achieving a deeper understanding of the course material.
+Feeling the “need” to skip class for these other considerations is an indication of overall poor time management or general overloading.

 - If you rely on just reading the textbook, you will miss out on important information or waste time on material that may not be included in the course.

 - However, pre-reading and previewing the assigned material before class times will make those class sessions more effective.
 The text and class time go hand-in-hand to best facilitate your learning.